Step 1: Set aside time to apply after October 1st.

 Step 5: Upload your income and tax information.

 The one thing that doesn’t renew each year is your tax information.
-You can use the IRS Data Retrieval Tool to upload your details automatically, rather than entering them manually.
+Use the IRS Data Retrieval Tool to upload your details automatically, rather than entering them manually.

 Take note that the Department of Education now allows you to use tax information from two years prior to the beginning of the school year.
 This means you can use your 2018 tax details on the application for the 2020-2021 academic year.